SkyWalker541/Star-Force/README.md

 **Built by SkyWalker541 for the TrimUI Brick w/ NextUI.**

-Arcade-style boss rush game pak with upgradable weapons, shields, special weapons, save/resume, and a synth soundtrack.
+Arcade-style boss rush game pak with upgradable weapons, shields, special weapons, save/resume, and a retro-inspired soundtrack.

 </div>